huddy67/Morrill-Hudson-Portfolio/datamovement.md

   </ol>
 </details>

-Above is the workflow for MakeraCam that teches how to replicate what was done above
+Above is the workflow for MakeraCam that teaches how to replicate what was done above

 ## Final Board